brezden/Godot-Steam-Relay-Lobby/README.md

    ```bash
    ln -s ~/.steam/sdk64/linux64/steamclient.so ~/.steam/sdk64/steamclient.so
    ```

+   > You might already have this in the correct place.
+If so, don't worry about this step.

 Following these steps should allow Steam API initialization to succeed without missing libraries or entry point errors.